hjf1997/articulated-objects-motion-prediction/README.md

 For more detail configurations, you could refer [config.py]( https://github.com/p0werHu/human-motion-prediction/blob/master/src/config.py )

+## Acknowledge

+Some code is adopted or modified from [BII-wushuang]( https://github.com/BII-wushuang/Lie-Group-Motion-Prediction ), [una-dinosauria]( https://github.com/una-dinosauria/human-motion-prediction ), and [asheshjain399]( https://github.com/asheshjain399/RNNexp ).

+Thanks for their great workings! :)

 ## Citation

 If you find this useful, please cite our work as follows: